MilesCranmer/SymbolicRegression.jl/docs/src/customization.md

 case your expression needs additional parameters.
 See the method for `ParametricExpression` as an example.

+You can look at the files `src/ParametricExpression.jl` and `src/ConstrainedExpression.jl` for more examples of custom expression types, though note that `ParametricExpression` itself is defined in DynamicExpressions.jl, while that file just overloads some methods for SymbolicRegression.jl.

 ## Other Customizations

 Other internal abstract types include the following: